judsonlmoore/judsonlmoore.com/_posts/travel/destinations/2017-10-03-traveling-alone-beijing.markdown

 It was quite possibly the only thing this boy had to give me.
 And while it may not have been worth much when he bought it, it was worth a fortune to me.
 It was moments like this that brought me to China in the first place.
 I wanted to see places, experience the world, connect with people and make a lasting impact on at least one person.
 Down the road, I would impact many.

-{% cloudinary default /assets/images/2017/10/kelly-branyik-propitious-panda-carved-doll.jpg alt="Kelly Branyik of Propitious Panda shows a wooden carved doll" description="" %}
+{% cloudinary /assets/images/2017/10/kelly-branyik-propitious-panda-carved-doll.jpg alt="Kelly Branyik of Propitious Panda shows a wooden carved doll" description="" %}

 ## Communicating Love and Gratitude